CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 sch = JsonGrinder.schema(samples)
 ```

 Create the extractor converting jsons to Mill structure.
-The `suggestextractor` is executed below with default setting, but it allows you heavy customizing.
+The `suggestextractor` is executed below with default setting, but it allows you heavy customization.
 ```julia
 extractor = suggestextractor(sch)
 ```